andrewhead/hri-project/notes/eval/eval1.md

 * Probably for our optimization process, we should set several conditions: examples include try to get a low-res (dashed) engraving, an engraving that with thick lines that did not fall through, an engraving with a smooth but very light line, a fine but dark line that's not charred
 * You can load and save laser cutter parameters.
 Maybe there's a way to automate this so that I can run a lot of examples at once.
 * For the final experiment, we may want to distance these Os even more.
 Flames from some cuts appear to char the board near neighboring cuts!
+* Lower speeds took a noticably longer amount of time.
+I did not record the difference in times.
+* For the resolutions of 10 and 32 PPI, the bottom row (max power) looked like it automatically booted up the resolution to the maximum resolution.
+Is this an eccentricity in the printer behavior?

 ### Apparatus 1: Fitting surfaces to random sampling